 'His Inaction Cost Lives': Deputy In Parkland Shooting Arrested, Faces 11 Charges

-A deputy who was blamed for failing to intervene as a shooter attacked Marjory Stoneman Douglas High School has been arrested and charged in connection with the rampage.
+A deputy who was blamed for failing to intervene as a shooter attacked Marjory Stoneman Douglas High School in Parkland, Fla., has been arrested and charged in connection with the rampage.

-Former Broward Sheriff's Deputy Scot Peterson, the only armed person assigned to the school that fatal day, faces 11 criminal charges.
+Former Broward Sheriff's Deputy Scot Peterson, the only armed person assigned to the school on Feb.
+14, 2018, faces 11 criminal charges.
 They include child neglect, culpable negligence and perjury, Broward State Attorney Mike Satz announced Tuesday in a statement.

 Family members of victims and other attendees at a public safety commission meeting cheered the announcement, WLRN reported.

-On Feb.
-14, 2018, Peterson didn't go into the building where 17 people were eventually slaughtered.
+Peterson didn't go into the building where 17 people were eventually killed.
 Instead, he hid for 48 minutes at the base of a stairwell after the first shots were fired, according to a Public Safety Commission report published in January.

 Peterson was arrested Tuesday after a 14-month investigation, the state attorney's office said.